ossuminc/riddl/doc/src/hugo/content/concepts/domain.md

 ---

 A domain is the top-most definitional level in RIDDL.
-We use the word *domain* in the sense of a *knowledge domain*; like an entire business, or some portion of it.
+We use the word *domain* in the sense of a *knowledge domain*; like an entire business, a field of study, or some portion of these.
 It has nothing to do with Internet domain names.
 A domain is an arbitrary boundary around some subset of concepts in the universe.
 As with Domain Driven Design, RIDDL uses the concept of a domain to group together a set of related concepts.

+Domains in RIDDL are inert.
+That is they only serve to contain definitions that do things, but they don't do things themselves.

 Domains can recursively contain other nested domains so that a hierarchy of domains and subdomains is established.
 Because of this, we can organize any